-It has been eight years since Mission CISD had artificial turf installed at Tom Landry Hall of Fame Stadium and the Veterans Memorial High School stadium, and the time has come to upgrade the stomping grounds.
+It has been eight years since Mission CISD had artificial turf installed at Tom Landry Hall of Fame Stadium and the Veterans Memorial High School Patriot Stadium, and the time has come to upgrade the stomping grounds.

 Immediately after the 2022 football season, the district plans to redo the turf on both fields due to general wear and tear.
 Usually, artificial grass can last about 10 years in cooler regions, but the Rio Grande Valley heat decreases the longevity of the surfaces before they need updating.

 “Unfortunately, the turf is already at the end of its life, so we are going to have to make adjustments because then it will result in a safety issue, especially as the padding and all that starts diminishing,” Superintendent Dr. Carol Perez said.

 Currently, the fields are so fragile that the schools can no longer sweep them because the bristles are cracking and breaking when the machines go over the surface.
 As the fibers thin and wear down, the fields lose their cushioning.